 everything into a single configuration with multiple folder pairs and start in GUI mode:

 By default, FreeFileSync uses a single GlobalSettings.xml file containing options that apply to all synchronization tasks;

 for examples see Expert Settings

-If you want FreeFileSync to use a different settings file instead, you can specify the path via command line:
+If you want FreeFileSync to use a different settings file instead, just add the path via command line:

-When comparing two folders, FreeFileSync analyses the paths relative to the left and right base folders
+When comparing two folders, FreeFileSync analyses the relative paths

 of the contained files.

 If the relative path matches, FreeFileSync decides how the file pair is categorized by considering the selected comparison variant:

 1. Compare by File time and size